 All violent crime offenses are serious charges that can carry heavy penalties.
 Our attorneys can represent you if you have received a complaint or have been arrested for a Simple Assault charge in New Jersey or New Jersey.
-At the Law Offices of Herbert I. Ellis, P.C., our criminal defense lawyers can help you fight your charges in and out of the courtroom.
+At Ellis Law, our criminal defense lawyers can help you fight your charges in and out of the courtroom.

 New Jersey Simple Assault Statute